 So many PhD mental health problems arise from assuming that you ‘should’ be coping and that, therefore, you are, or that others in the same boat are as distressed as you, so it’s all fine and ‘normal’.
 No. Stop.
 Listen.
 To your body and your mind.
 Following a writing session that has triggered several of the above feelings and one or more of the behaviours, sit down for 10 minutes somewhere quiet, with pen and paper.
 Check in with your body – your stomach, chest, throat, head, neck.
 Do you feel tension, discomfort, or outright pain?
 If so, where?
 And what is your first instinct as to what it could be related to?
 Write down everything you feel, physically and emotionally.
 Map it out if you want, or represent it in drawing.
 See this as an exercise in identifying and sorting what’s really going on inside you associated with the writing process.
 Then take a few moments to ponder what you’ve produced, thanking yourself for taking the time to listen.

-That you’re not ok, that you might be suffering and need help.
+Admit that you’re not ok, that you might be suffering and need help.
 Allow yourself to cry, to feel frustrated and angry, expressing that in a safe way (such as hitting a pillow).
 Not only will this help to release some of the tension inside you, but your emotions could prove to be a springboard for healthier choices.

 Self-care while writing up

-The following are some basic steps you can take if you suspect that, due to writing your PhD, mental health may be paying too high a price:
+The following are some basic steps you can take if you suspect that, due to writing your PhD, your mental health may be paying too high a price:

 1. Morning routines

 This ten-minute practice, developed by Julia Cameron, is designed to have both therapeutic and creative benefit.
 First thing in the morning, before you so much as glance in the direction of your thesis, take a pen and notepad, and write out around three pages’ worth of whatever comes to mind, stream-of-consciousness style, without stopping.
 Don’t worry about spelling, grammar, chronological coherence or ‘nice’ language – give yourself permission to be as outrageous as you like.
-You may be surprised and considerably lightened by what comes out.
+You may be surprised and considerably enlightened by what comes out.

 2. Look after your body